About me

 Night |

-Some early morning and evening appointments are available, especially online via Zoom or 'phone, please either email, text or call me for more information.
+Some early morning and evening appointments are available in-person as well as online via video call, WhatsApp or 'phone; please either email, text or call me for more information.

 Further information